Real Nutrition in Pregnancy: Beyond Supplements, Towards Real Food

 The consistent finding is that DHA directly influences brain structure.

-EPA (eicosapentaenoic acid) is another long-chain omega-3 fatty acid,
+Another long-chain omega-3 fatty acid,

 found mainly in fish and seafood (and in smaller amounts in grass-fed meat and pastured eggs).